elm-community/elm-test/README.md

 ### From 0.17
 You will need to delete `elm-stuff` and `tests/elm-stuff`.

-If you are using the Node runner, you will need to pull down the new `Main.elm`: `curl -o tests/Main.elm https://raw.githubusercontent.com/rtfeldman/node-test-runner/master/templates/Main.elm`
+If you are using the Node runner, you will need to install the latest version (`npm update -g elm-test`) and pull down the new `Main.elm`: `curl -o tests/Main.elm https://raw.githubusercontent.com/rtfeldman/node-test-runner/master/templates/Main.elm`

 ### From the old elm-test
 [`legacy-elm-test`](http://package.elm-lang.org/packages/rtfeldman/legacy-elm-test/latest) provides a